Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

-The three main experimental results that are of interest for us here are the following: {\it i)} Flocks are highly ordered systems.
-The polarization, $\Phi=(1/N)\sum_i^N \mathbf{v}_i/v_i$ (where $N$ is the total number of birds in the flock, $\mathbf{v}_i$ is the vector velocity of bird $i$, and $v_i$ is its modulus, i.e. speed), is always quite large, typically above $0.9$ (Fig.\ref{sapiens}a).
-This observation rules out the possibility that flocks are close to an ordering transition, hence near-criticality in the standard ferromagnetic sense cannot be invoked to explain the phenomenology of flocks.
-Instead, these are clearly systems deep into their ordered phase. {\it ii)} Speed fluctuations are correlated over long distances, namely their spatial correlation functions are scale-free (Fig.\ref{sapiens}b) \cite{cavagna+al_10}.
-Having ruled out standard near-criticality because of the previous point, the origin of this trait is puzzling.
-Unlike the case of orientations, scale-free correlations of the speed cannot be explained as the effect of spontaneously breaking a continuous symmetry \cite{goldstone1961field}; in fact, in standard statistical physics systems fluctuations of the modulus of the order parameter are heavily suppressed in the ordered phase, so they are very much short-range correlated \cite{patashinskii_book}. {\it iii)} Flock-to-flock speed fluctuations are moderate (Fig.\ref{sapiens}c).
-The average cruising speed of starlings within a flock is about $12$ meters-per-second (m/s), with typical fluctuations of $2$ m/s \cite{cavagna+al_10}.
-This is also the typical cruising speed of an entire flock, namely $s= (1/N) \sum_i v_i$, whose distribution is reported in (Fig.\ref{sapiens}c).
+The three main experimental results that are of interest for us here are the following: {\it i)} Speed fluctuations in natural flocks are correlated over long distances, namely their spatial correlation functions are scale-free (Fig.\ref{fig_2}a) \cite{cavagna+al_10}.
+The connected correlation function measures the similarity between the speed changes of different birds at a certain distance (see Methods for the mathematical definition of connected correlation function); how rapidly this correlation decays with the distance defines the correlation length, $\xi$.
+In standard systems, normally $\xi$ has a certain fixed value (the scale of correlation), which does not depend on the size of the system, $L$.
+In scale-free systems, though, one finds that $\xi$ is proportional to $L$, meaning that there is no actual scale of the correlation, apart from that set by the system's size, $L$.
+Flocks have this very non-trivial property. {\it ii)} Flocks are highly ordered systems.
+The polarization, $\Phi=(1/N) \left|\sum_i^N \mathbf{v}_i/v_i\right|$ (where $N$ is the total number of birds in the flock, $\mathbf{v}_i$ is the vector velocity of bird $i$, and $v_i$ is its modulus, i.e. speed), is always quite large, typically above $0.9$ (Fig.\ref{fig_2}b and c).
+The large polarization indicates that these systems are deep into their ordered phase, which rules out the possibility that flocks are close to an ordering transition; hence, near-criticality in the standard ferromagnetic sense cannot be invoked to explain scale-free correlations.
+Moreover, unlike the case of orientations, scale-free correlations of the speed cannot be explained as the effect of a spontaneously-broken continuous symmetry \cite{goldstone1961field}; in fact, in standard statistical physics, fluctuations of the modulus of the order parameter are heavily suppressed in the ordered phase, so they are very much short-range correlated \cite{patashinskii_book}.
+The origin of scale-free correlations of the speed is therefore far from being trivial. {\it iii)} Finally, flock-to-flock speed fluctuations are moderate (Fig.\ref{fig_2}d).
+The average cruising speed of starlings within a flock is about $12$ meters-per-second (m$\mathrm{s^{-1}}$), with typical fluctuations of $2$ m$\mathrm{s^{-1}}$ \cite{cavagna+al_10}.
+This is also the typical cruising speed of an entire flock, namely $s= (1/N) \sum_i v_i$, whose distribution is reported in (Fig.\ref{fig_2}d).
 Hence, neither the individuals, nor the group, ever cruise at a speed much different from the natural reference value, $v_0$.
-As we shall see, this seemingly puny experimental trait may become tremendously difficult to reconcile with scale-free correlations at the theoretical level.
+As we shall see, this seemingly puny experimental trait may become tremendously difficult to reconcile with scale-free correlations at the theoretical and practical level.

 0.5 truecm

 {\bf General theory}